“Where do I look to find grants for my nonprofit?”

 To get the most out of your efforts, you need to know what you’re looking for and how to look for it.
 That clarity will save you a ton of time and effort.

-And we have some awesome tips and tricks to help get you started down the right path to making your research more fruitful.
+And we have some awesome tips and tricks to help get you started down the right path to making your research more fruitful as you find grants.

 A Grant is What We Need (or is it?)